zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/events.rst

     A thread that accepts an event cannot directly determine how many times the event pending flag was set since the event was last accepted.

-    SHOULD WE ALLOW THE EVENT INITIALIZATION ROUTINE TO ACCEPT THE MAXIMUM NUMBER OF TIMES THE EVENT CAN PEND?
-IT'S A TRIVIAL CHANGE ...

 Comparison to Unix-style Signals
 ================================